Marc Savard: Boston Bruins (2006–2011)

 At the end of his breakthrough season, Savard became an unrestricted free agent and signed with the Boston Bruins to a four-year, $20 million contract on July 1, 2006.
 He picked up where he left off in Atlanta and led the Bruins in scoring in his first season with the team, tallying 96 points.
 His 74 assists were good for third in the league for the second consecutive season, behind Joe Thornton (92) and Sidney Crosby (84).

 In his second season with the Bruins, Savard was named to his first NHL All-Star Game in 2008, replacing an injured Dany Heatley.
 He scored the game-winning goal with 21 seconds remaining in the third period.
-Although Savard's offensive production was cut down to 78 points because of injury in the 2007–08 season, he made his Stanley Cup playoffs debut after 11 seasons in the NHL.
-As the Bruins faced the Montreal Canadiens in the opening round, Savard scored his first NHL playoff goal in the first overtime of Game 3.
+Although Savard's offensive production was cut down to 78 points because of injury in the 2007–08 season, he made his playoff debut after 11 seasons in the NHL.
+As the eighth-seeded Bruins faced the top-seeded Montreal Canadiens in the opening round, Savard scored his first NHL playoff goal in the first overtime of Game 3.
 He scored six points in the series, but the Bruins were eliminated by the Canadiens in seven games.

 Savard was named as a reserve to his second All-Star Game in Montreal the following season, in 2008–09, and helped lead the Bruins to a first-place finish in the Eastern Conference.
 Savard led the Bruins in scoring with 88 points in 82 games before adding 13 points in 11 playoff games.
 Playing the Canadiens in the first round for the second consecutive year, Savard and the Bruins swept the series in four games.
 He advanced to the second round for the first time in his career, where the Bruins were eliminated in seven games by the Carolina Hurricanes.

-Seven games into the 2009–10 season, Savard sustained a broken foot while inadvertently blocking a shot.
-After he was taken to Massachusetts General Hospital, tests revealed he had been playing with an injured foot since taking a previous shot in the foot during training camp.
-Savard was placed on the long-term injured reserve on October 21, 2009.
-Shortly after returning to the line-up, the Bruins signed Savard to a seven-year extension on December 1, worth $28.05 million (approximately $4.2 million per season).
-The contract is spread out, with approximately $14 million the first two years and $14 million for the remaining five.

-On January 7, 2010, only 28 seconds into his first shift on the ice, Marc Savard suffered a right knee injury after colliding with Jonathan Toews from the Chicago Blackhawks.
-After getting an MRI, he was placed on injured reserve with a minor MCL tear in his right knee.
-No surgery was required.